playjul306/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/README.md

    **Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?**

-   **Réponses:** Non, dans le cas présent il n’est pas possible d’executer plus d’un processus par conteneur Docker, alors que c’est exactement ce qu’il nous faudrait.
-C’est pourquoi nous allons utiliser un superviseur de processus dans chaque conteneur, afin de nous permettre de faire cela.
+   **Réponses:** Non, dans le cas présent, il n’est pas possible d’exécuter plus d’un processus par conteneur Docker, alors que c’est exactement ce qu’il nous faudrait.
+C’est pourquoi, nous allons utiliser un superviseur de processus dans chaque conteneur, afin de nous permettre de faire cela.

 6. <a name="M6"></a>**[M6]** **In our current solution, although the load balancer configuration is changing dynamically, it doesn’t follow dynamically the configuration of our distributed system when web servers are added or removed.
 If we take a closer look at the `run.sh` script, we see two calls to `sed` which will replace two lines in the `haproxy.cfg` configuration file just before we start `haproxy`.
 You clearly see that the configuration file has two lines and the script will replace these two lines.**